sol087087-arch/RED-TEAM/README.md

 ## Roadmap

-- **Mutation engine** - automatically vary a prompt (paraphrase, role injection, language switch, encoding tricks) and run all variants across all selected models.
+- **Mutation engine** - automatically vary a prompt (instruction reformulation, multilingual variants, structured prompt mutations, controlled benchmark generation) and run all variants across all selected models.
 UI placeholder is already there; implementation is next.
 - More providers beyond OpenRouter
 - Local model support (Ollama, LM Studio, and other OpenAI-compatible local endpoints)
 - Possibly a fuller hub over time, but no promises